Case Study Case Management

 -

-Co-creation and Co-design: stakeholder alignment, providing handovers for developers, facilitation skills
+Co-creation and Co-design: stakeholder alignment, facilitation, and clear handovers to delivery teams.

 -